Cube-OS/cubeOS/docs/contributing/feature-request.rst

 Requesting New Features
 =======================

-If KubOS is missing a feature which you think it should have, feel free to open a `GitHub issue <https://github.com/kubos/kubos/issues/new/choose>`__ and tell us about it.
+If CubeOS is missing a feature which you think it should have, feel free to open a `GitHub issue <https://github.com/cubeos/cubeos/issues/new/choose>`__ and tell us about it.

 Note: This process does require that you have a GitHub account.

 Creating an Issue
 -----------------

-In order to create a new feature request, navigate to the `main Kubos repo <https://github.com/kubos/kubos>`__ and click 'Issues', then click the 'New issue' button.
+In order to create a new feature request, navigate to the `main CubeOS repo <https://github.com/cubeos/cubeos>`__ and click 'Issues', then click the 'New issue' button.

-Alternatively, use this shortcut link: https://github.com/kubos/kubos/issues/new/choose
+Alternatively, use this shortcut link: https://github.com/cubeos/cubeos/issues/new/choose

 Once here, you should see a list of available issue templates.
 Click the 'Get started' button that belongs to the "Feature request" template.